Terry stop: Consensual search

 Based on the Supreme Court decision in Schneckloth v.
-Bustamonte (1972), a person waives Fourth Amendment protections when giving voluntary consent to a search.
+Bustamonte (1972), a person waives Fourth Amendment protections when voluntarily consenting to a search.
 Police are not required to inform a person of their right to decline the search.
-Justice Marshall, in his dissent in the case, said it is a "curious result that one can choose to relinquish a constitutional right—the right to be free from unreasonable searches—without knowing that he has the alternative of refusing to accede to a police request".
+Justice Marshall, in his dissent, wrote that it is a "curious result that one can choose to relinquish a constitutional right—the right to be free from unreasonable searches—without knowing that he has the alternative of refusing to accede to a police request."
 Several cities and states require police to inform citizens of their right to deny a search.